fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlDatabaseExport.md

 ```

 ### -ServerName
-Specifies the name of the nextref_database server.
+Specifies the name of the SQL Database server.

 ```yaml
 Type: String